blouyakis/emt_basic/module_4_test.md

 ### Q20 🟡
 **Front**
-Unresponsive 43-year-old assault; segment of chest wall moves opposite; respirations shallow.
-After partner stabilizes head, next?
+An unresponsive 43-year-old female was struck in the chest with a metal pipe during an assault.
+You observe a portion of her left chest wall moves outward when she exhales.
+She is taking rapid, shallow breaths.
+While your partner stabilizes her head, you should next:
 • O₂ NRB • Secure long backboard • **Assist ventilation with BVM** • Check vitals

 **Back**